 -10 batches of pesto

 Before I go any further, a note about keeping- I am not certain how long the Honey Rosemary Chicken will keep in the freezer.
-I am estimating 3 months based on what I see on other freezer cooking recipes.
+I am estimating 3 months based on what I see with other freezer cooking recipes.
 I made enough for my family for the next three months (though, we might be the guinea pigs to test whether they keep longer).
 I do know that the pesto keeps for 6+ months in the freezer.
 We separate the cubes into serving sized freezer bags (this year, we even took advantage of my dad’s food recently procured FoodSaver) and use them all winter long.

 That said, here are the recipes/directions-